qwisatz/Slack-Cloud-Nl-Dialogflow-Bot/README.md

 Retrieve the JSON project file for the project.

-Create a Dialogflow project and agent and retrieve the JSON project file from the Google Cloud Console.
+Create a Dialogflow project and agent from the link https://dialogflow.com/docs/getting-started/create-accountand Retrieve the JSON project file from the Google Cloud Console.

 Add in the Google Cloud Natural Language and Dialogflow JSON to the project.